Spoilers For ‘General Hospital’: Anna Faces Alex And Is Left Rattled By Her Sister’s Antics

 In fact, some fans are starting to wonder if the truth could be even more twisted than what people have speculated about Peter and Alex.
 Could Robin actually be Alex’s child instead of Anna’s?

 Additional General Hospital spoilers about the twists and turns ahead should emerge in the next few days.
-Fans are definitely curious to see what Anna learns about this memory-switch project and they’re bracing themselves for the chaos ahead.
+Fans are definitely curious to see what Anna learns about this memory-switch project, and they’re bracing themselves for the chaos ahead.